 There’s just something wondrous about learning why things happen and understanding why they don’t.
 One of our favorite experiments, no matter how many times we do it, is the Color Changing Celery Experiment.

-We first did this experiment as part of the Science Sleuths: Exploring the Garden class and it’s been a hit ever since.
+We first did this experiment as part of an online class I used to teach called, Science Sleuths: Exploring the Garden, and it’s been a hit ever since.
 The best part?
 It’s super easy to do!
 Let’s get started!

 Color Changing Celery Experiment

 - 3 stalks of celery – preferably with leafy ends

 - 3 sturdy cups

 - paper towels

 - safety goggles